Ginger Lily Hedychium gardnerianum

 -

-Kahali Ginger is an herbaceous, flowering perennial in the ginger family native to India, Nepal, and Bhutan.
-It has thick fleshy rhizomatous roots that spread and form colonies.
-Kahali Ginger is an erect and clumping plant that can reach a mature height of 8 feet with tropical-looking foliage.
+Kahili ginger has thick, fleshy rhizomes that spread and form colonies.
+This ginger is an erect, clumping plant that can reach a mature height of 8 feet.
+Its foliage can be just as lovely and tropical-looking as its flowers.
 The flowers are very fragrant, blooming in late summer.
-Kahali Ginger is considered an invasive plant in Hawaii where each plant will spread rapidly by stolons, creating dense mats that crowd out other plants.
-The conspicuous, fleshy, red seeds are dispersed by birds as well as man.
+Kahili ginger is considered an invasive plant in Hawaii, where each plant will spread rapidly by rhizomes, creating dense mats that crowd out other plants.
+The conspicuous, arillate seeds are dispersed by birds, as well.

 - Profile Video: